 The Burbank to Los Angeles Project Section Community Impact Assessment (CIA) (Authority 2019) provides additional technical details on EJ.
 Key information related to the EJ analysis is also found in Appendix 5-A, Environmental Justice Outreach Plan, in Volume 2 of this EIR/EIS.
-This preliminary EJ analysis is being released for comment by the Authority pursuant to 23 U.S. Code 327 and the terms of the National Environmental Policy Act (NEPA) Assignment Memorandum of Understanding (FRA and State of California 2019) assigning the Authority responsibility for complying with NEPA and other federal environmental laws, including Executive Order 12898 and related U.S. DOT orders and guidance.
+This EJ analysis is being released by the Authority pursuant to 23 U.S. Code 327 and the terms of the NEPA Assignment Memorandum of Understanding (FRA and State of California 2019) assigning the Authority responsibility for complying with NEPA and other federal environmental laws, including Executive Order 12898 and related U.S. DOT orders and guidance.

-Eight other resource sections in this Draft EIR/EIS provide additional information related to effects on low-income and/or minority populations:
+Eight other resource sections in this EIR/EIS provide additional information related to effects on low-income and/or minority populations:

-• Section 3.2, Transportation-Construction and operations impacts of the HSR Build Alternative on transit, roadway, freight, bicycle, and pedestrian facilities.

-- Section 3.3, Air Quality and Global Climate Change-Construction and operations impacts of the HSR Build Alternative on regional and local air quality from generated air emissions. - Section 3.4, Noise and Vibration-Construction and operations impacts of the HSR Build Alternative on noise and vibration that would affect nearby uses. - Section 3.12, Socioeconomics and Communities-Construction and operations impacts of the HSR Build Alternative on community cohesion, children's health and safety, residential and business displacements, potential losses of local government revenue sources, potential physical deterioration of communities, and job creation. - Section 3.13, Station Planning, Land Use, and Development-Construction impacts of the HSR Build Alternative on access to businesses and residents and conversion of land and operations impacts related to alternation of land use patterns. - Section 3.15, Parks, Recreation, and Open Space-Construction and operations impacts of the HSR Build Alternative on parks and recreational facilities. - Section 3.16, Aesthetics and Visual Quality-Construction and operations impacts of the HSR Build Alternative on visual changes in areas adjacent to or within viewing range of the project section. - Section 3.17, Cultural Resources-Construction and operations impacts of the HSR Build Alternative on archaeological and historic resources.
+- Section 3.2, Transportation-Construction and operations impacts of the HSR Build Alternative on transit, roadway, freight, bicycle, and pedestrian facilities. - Section 3.3, Air Quality and Global Climate Change-Construction and operations impacts of the HSR Build Alternative on regional and local air quality from generated air emissions. - Section 3.4, Noise and Vibration-Construction and operations impacts of the HSR Build Alternative on noise and vibration that would affect nearby uses. - Section 3.12, Socioeconomics and Communities-Construction and operations impacts of the HSR Build Alternative on community cohesion, children's health and safety, residential and business displacements, potential losses of local government revenue sources, potential physical deterioration of communities, and job creation. - Section 3.13, Station Planning, Land Use, and Development-Construction impacts of the HSR Build Alternative on access to businesses and residents and conversion of land and operations impacts related to alternation of land use patterns. - Section 3.15, Parks, Recreation, and Open Space-Construction and operations impacts of the HSR Build Alternative on parks and recreational facilities. - Section 3.16, Aesthetics and Visual Quality-Construction and operations impacts of the HSR Build Alternative on visual changes in areas adjacent to or within viewing range of the project section. - Section 3.17, Cultural Resources-Construction and operations impacts of the HSR Build Alternative on archaeological and historic resources. - Section 3.19, Cumulative Resources-Cumulative construction and operations impacts of the HSR Build Alternative on each resource topic.